wp-plugins/spider-facebook/readme.txt

 Spider Facebook is a well-equipped tool to integrate your website with Facebook.
 The product package contains a large number of widgets and plugins to make your website more social.
 Using it you will be able to add not only Like/Share and Registration buttons, but also Facepile, Facebook commenting box and etc.
 This WordPress plugin comes with Open Graph Integration, so that the shared pages/posts can be fully customized, including title, image and other content.
 Spider Facebook is user-friendly and comes with a detailed documentation for an easier installation and use.
 The options for the Facebook buttons are enhanced allowing the user to define some of its design and location.
 There is also a possibility of displaying count boxes next to some of the buttons wherever needed.
+Using it you will be able to add not only Like/Share and Registration buttons, but also Facepile, Activity Feed and etc.
+Using Facebook comments you will be able to regulate your comments and avoid spam from WordPress spam bots.

 Features of Spider [Facebook](http://web-dorado.com/products/wordpress-facebook.html):